Arizona Days (1928 film)

 Arizona Days is a 1928 American silent Western film directed by J. P. McGowan, who also portrayed the main villain of the film.

 Plot summary

-Ed Hicks (J.P.
-McGowan) heads a cattle rustling gang that has run rampant in the fictional Jackson County, Arizona, seemingly with the approval of local cattle owner John Martin.
-Chuck Drexel (Bob Custer), a member of the gang, along with Martin's daughter Dolly (Peggy Montgomery) and an unlikely transplant from out-of-town combine forces to put an end to the rustlers' treachery, but with much confusion about where everyone's loyalties ultimately lie.
+Ed Hicks heads a cattle rustling gang that has run rampant in the fictional Jackson County, Arizona, seemingly with the approval of local cattle owner John Martin.
+Chuck Drexel, a member of the gang, along with Martin's daughter Dolly and an unlikely transplant from out-of-town combine forces to put an end to the rustlers' treachery, but with much confusion about where everyone's loyalties ultimately lie.